 Consider other options too

-For more advice on succeeding at work and internships, check out our Internships and Careers section.
+For more advice on finding and succeeding at work, check out our Internships and Careers section.